Learn how you can become a spiritual director at our Open House event →

 Five hundred years ago Julian of Norwich wrote about this:

-It is God’s will that we should pay attention to all the deeds he has done, for he wants us to know from them all the he will do, but we must always stop ourselves from considering what the [next] great deed will be.
+It is God’s will that we should pay attention to all the deeds he has done, for he wants us to know from them all that he will do, but we must always stop ourselves from considering what the [next] great deed will be.
 And we must pray to be like our brothers and sisters who are saints in heaven and who only want what God wants, then all our joy will be in God and we shall be content both with what is hidden and with what is shown…

 The more anxious we are to discover [God’s] secret knowledge about [the matters that concern us], the further we shall be from knowing it.
 (Revelations of Divine Love, p.
 87-88)